EmerisHQ/emeris.com/content/articles/with-which-tokens-I-will-pay-the-transaction-fees.md

   - getting-start
 ---

-This depends on the type of transaction you are about to make, but we strongly recommend that you keep enough tokens in the [ available scales ] to cover at least 2-3 transactions.
+This depends on the type of transaction you are about to make, but we strongly recommend that you keep enough tokens in the [available] to cover at least 2-3 transactions per each mainnet